 DHHL Waiʻanae and Nānākuli Regional Plan Updates

-HACBED is providing support to the Department of Hawaiian Home Lands (DHHL) in its 10-month process of updating the Wai‘anae and Lualualei Regional Plan (last updated in 2010) and the Regional Plan for the Traditional Native Lands of the Ahupua‘a of Nānākuli (last updated in 2009).
-In consultation with its Wai‘anae and Nānākuli regional beneficiaries and other stakeholders, as well as members of DHHL, this update process will seek to articulate a communal vision, incorporate any changes that have occurred since the last planning process, and frame and organize current and future initiatives.
+HACBED provided support to the Department of Hawaiian Home Lands (DHHL) in its 10-month process of updating the Wai‘anae and Lualualei Regional Plan (previously updated in 2010) and the Regional Plan for the Traditional Native Lands of the Ahupua‘a of Nānākuli (previously updated in 2009).
+In consultation with its Wai‘anae and Nānākuli regional beneficiaries and other stakeholders, as well as members of DHHL, this update process sought to articulate a communal vision, incorporate any changes that have occurred since the last planning process, and frame and organize current and future initiatives.

-For the update process, HACBED will organize, coordinate, and conduct the following activities for each of the two regional plans:
+For the update process, HACBED organized, coordinated, and conducted the following activities for each of the two regional plans:

-HACBED, in partnership with DHHL, will update, analyze, and summarize data in the regions.
-This includes demographic data, political representation, use designation changes, new or updated land use development proposals, major landownership changes, policy changes, funding for projects or programs, changes in existing or proposed infrastructure elements, and community economic development initiatives.
+HACBED, in partnership with DHHL, updated, analyzed, and summarized data in the regions.
+This included demographic data, political representation, use designation changes, new or updated land use development proposals, major land ownership changes, policy changes, funding for projects or programs, changes in existing or proposed infrastructure elements, and community economic development initiatives.

 Stakeholder Interviews and Focus Groups

 HACBED conducted stakeholder interviews and focus groups in the regions.
 Focus groups were carried out using the ʻOhana Dialogue methodology in which a space is created for conversations in an informal setting to uncover more honest information and feelings in an organic fashion.